What's behind US sanctions against Bangladesh's elite paramilitary force? | DW | 14.12.2021

 Human Rights Watch has, meanwhile, named the force a "death squad" and demanded its immediate disbandment.

-Experts believe the sanctions will deliver a clear message to the Sheikh Hasina government that her country's human rights record needs to be improved.
+Experts believe the sanctions will deliver a clear message to the Sheikh Hasina government that her country's human rights record needs improvement.

 "Any sanctions are significant, and especially when they target a key security institution like RAB.
 The fact that they were announced on International Human Rights Day is also significant," Michael Kugelman, a South Asia expert at the Washington-based Woodrow Wilson Center for Scholars, told DW.